anonymous-33/cp2019/minizinc_test/README.md

 # 1. Experiment Setup:

-Modify the value of variable BASE_DIR, contained in the .bashrc file, to point at the FS location in which this file is contained.
+Modify the value of variable BASE_DIR, contained in the .bashrc file, to point at the ABSOLUTE DIRECTORY PATH in which this file is contained.
 E.g.,

     export BASE_DIR="/home/account_name/cp2019/minizinc_test/"